 To really grasp the culture of India, the religious city of Varanasi in North India is worth visiting.
 This Indian city lies on the banks of the Ganges in Uttar Pradesh, and is the holiest of the seven sacred cities in Hinduism, believed to be the favourite city of the Hindu Deity, Lord Shiva.
 The ancient buildings and holy people really make this place a unique experience.

 If you plan your trip well enough, you could be lucky enough to participate in one of India’s biggest and brightest festivals, The Kumbh Mela.
 The celebration involves a huge pilgrimage of Hindus who gather at the sacred river, and is held every three years on rotation at either, Haridwar, Allahabad, Nashik, and Ujjain.
 Brave backpackers can join the locals and sadhus by dipping themselves into the Ganges, Shipra, or Kushavart River, which is believed to cleanse the body and soul.

-In the North of India, backpackers can test their limits by climbing the mighty Himalayas.
-Pack some warm clothes, a tent, a stove, and some friends, or better yet, a guide!
-There are several trekking routes through the Himalayas in India so you can pick the best one to suit your fitness levels.
+In the north of India backpackers can test their limits by climbing the mighty Himalayas.
+It's no easy feat, so be sure to pack proper equipment: warm clothes, a tent, stove, and take along some friends.
+Oh, and a guide is pretty important too!
+There are several trekking routes through the Himalayas, catering to various levels of fitness, so you can choose one that best suits you.

 India boasts over 7,500 kilometres of coastline and, particularly if you head south, it's easy to find beautiful beaches on which to kick back and work on your tan.
 India is also a megadiverse country, offering up a frankly ludicrous amount of wildlife to seek out.